ystia/yorc/doc/run.rst

 At least OpenStack access configuration files should be provided either by command-line flags, environment variables or configuration elements.
 They are omitted bellow for brevity and considered as provided by a configuration file in one of the default location.

-Notice that if you are using a passphrase on your ssh key, you have to start an ssh-agent before launching yorc.
+Note that if you are using a passphrase on your ssh key, you have to start an ssh-agent before launching yorc.
 It is strongly recommended to start one by giving him a socket name.

 .. code-block:: bash